-It’s known as the Land of the Lemurs!
-Explore the wonders of Southern Madagascar on this nature guided trip of a lifetime, whilst taking in the most diverse environments at a comfortable pace.
-We will visit some of the best national parks, sites and arboretums & of course some off the beaten track places along the way.
-You’ll be accompanied by a naturalist guide to ensure you have the best chance of witnessing as well as learning about all of the wonderfully unique flora and fauna of Madagascar.
+Explore the wonders of Southern Madagascar experiencing its most diverse environments at a comfortable pace.
+We will visit some of the best national parks, witnessing as well as learning about all of the wonderfully unique flora and fauna of Madagascar.
 The south west is filled with adventure, iconic Madagascan animals, fabulous wildlife watching opportunities, outstanding landscapes, an abundance of culture and gorgeous hidden beaches lining the Indian Ocean; all waiting to be explored, encountered and cherished.

 DAY 1: TONGASOA ETO ANTANANARIVO!